American English Accent and Pronunciation Work if you’re from China

 Remember that learning how to pronounce things in a new language properly is a continuous process, and sometimes it can be a little bit annoying and that’s ok.
 So, don’t worry!
 Sometimes, the only thing we can do when learning a new language is to do our best to be understood.
 But if you can get a little more confidence when talking by improving small aspects of your pronunciation, like learning how to pronounce particular letters or learning the correct way of intonation, then we are going to do it, right?

 As I said before, all Chinese speakers tend to have the same pronunciation challenges (no matter their dialect), and we’re here to let you know where you can focus more to get better when speaking.
-By paying attention to the following tips, you ensure that it’s easier for you to be understood when speaking in English.
+By paying attention to the following English pronunciation tips for Chinese speakers, you will find that it is easier for you to be understood when speaking in English.

 What Exactly is an Accent?